Asif trained at RADA and won the Laurence Olivier Bursary Award in 2008, as well as the Sir Alec Guinness Memorial Award in 2009.

 Asif in 'Love, Bombs and Apples.'

-Written by award winning playwright Hassan Abdulrazzak, the show will run from the 2nd-27th of August.
+Written by award winning playwright Hassan Abdulrazzak, and directed by Rosamande Hutt, Asif has previously performed Love, Bombs… at various venues across London and the UK.
+It will play in Edinburgh from the 2nd-27th of August.

 Asif Khan in new BBC2 drama 'Diana and I'